ExpressionEngine/ExpressionEngine-User-Guide/source/templates/conditionals.rst

   {/if}

 In the above example, if the currently logged in user has the username of "joe" he receives the first message.
-If not, EE evaluates the second conditional for the username of "bob".
+If not, ExpressionEngine evaluates the second conditional for the username of "bob".
 If the username is neither joe nor bob a default message is shown.

 .. note:: Don't be confused by the `{if:` prefix.
 This simply helps the parsing engine identify each control structure.
 The information to